matsstaff/stc1000p/usermanual/README.md

 ![RF transmitter](rf_transmitter.jpg)<br>
 *Fig 19: 433MHz RF transmitter*

-This has been verified to work with a Tellstick Duo.
+This has been verified to work with a [Tellstick Duo](http://www.telldus.se/products/tellstick_duo), but it would probably work with RFXtrx as well.

 ## Additional features